uowaep/CubiQuake/README.md

 - server/sv_cubicgen.qc - world generation
 - server/sv_cubics.qc - the major portion of cubic handling on the server
 - client/cs_cubics.qc - client cubic handling

-### Playing
-- set worldname
-- start a game running map world.ent
-- if the world files don't exist they will generate into their directory

 ### ToDo (before code release)
 - prevent editing on edge of visible world (causes face cull issues)